lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 - **CodeLLaMA on HumanEval**.
 Applying lookahead decoding to CodeLLaMA on [HumanEval](https://arxiv.org/abs/2107.03374) shows more than 2x latency reduction.
 This is because many repeated N-grams are present in code which can be correctly guessed.

 - **CodeLLaMA-Instruct on GSM8K**.
-Using CodeLLama-Instruct to solve math problems from GSM8K, lookahead decoding achieves 1.8x speedups.
+Using CodeLLama-Instruct to solve math problems from GSM8K, lookahead decoding achieves 1.8x latency reduction.

 ## Get started with Lookahead Decoding

 We have implemented lookahead decoding in huggingface's transformers.
 You can accelerate your transformers' decoding API with only a few LoCs.
-Please check our [GitHub repo](https://github.com/hao-ai-lab/ParallelDecoding)!
+Please check our [GitHub repo](https://github.com/hao-ai-lab/ParallelDecoding) and give us feedback!

 ## Acknowledgment
 We would like to thank Richard Liaw, Yang Song, and Lianmin Zheng for providing insightful feedback.